GaloisInc/ivorylang-org/pages/software/flight-overview.md

 The signal from the RC transmitter is sent over the air to an RC receiver, which communicates with SMACCMPilot using a [PPM signal][ppm-signal].
-The flight controller decods the PPM signal in the [`hwf4` library timer driver][hwf4-timer].
+The flight controller decodes the PPM signal in the [`hwf4` library timer driver][hwf4-timer].
 The decoded signal is accessed by the APM AP\_HAL library and finally bridged into the SMACCMPilot Ivory/Tower application when the [user input capture driver][userinput-c] is accessed in